 Students often struggle with word problems because they can't connect with the scenarios.
 To make word problems more relevant and exciting to students, try incorporating your students' names, seasonal topics, or holidays into the problem.
 It will help them connect and tie the math to something real in their everyday lives.
 Taking the time to craft word problems around what is happening in their lives makes mathematical mastery easier and more exciting and enjoyable for everyone involved.
 It can also make them more willing to engage in the productive struggle required to become master problem solvers.

 My Problem of the Day: Daily Problem Solving resources are designed with this engagement strategy in mind!
 Each month's problems incorporate seasonal themes and holidays, and weekly problems center around a fun fact and single theme to engage learners.
 Currently available for grades 2-8, click your grade level below to grab a free week to try it out with your learners and learn more.

 Word problem activities don't have to be boring!

 Math problem solving is a critical skill for students to acquire.
 Incorporating fun and interactive strategies such as making a game out of it, using manipulatives, role-playing, cooperative learning, and making it relevant to real-life can make all the difference in ensuring your students are confident problem solvers and further developing their love of math.

 By applying these strategies, you can make math problem-solving practice more enjoyable for your students.
-Not only will they be engaged in the word problem activities, but it will also help them develop a deeper understanding of the concepts as a result.
+Not only will they be engaged in the word problem activities, but it will also help them develop a deeper understanding of the concepts.
 Give it a try and see how your students respond!
 Good luck!